tameronw/tameronw/README.md

 Worked with networking, Linux, Windows, Active Directory, endpoint security, and helpdesk support.

-I build home labs, keep up with the latest tech, and currently pursuing Network+ and Security+.
+I build home labs, stay up to date with industry, and currently pursuing Network+ and Security+.

 Ready for my first IT role!👍🏽